What’s Included (and What Isn’t) in a Police Check in Ottawa

 Criminal Record Checks

 This search occurs during a job or volunteer application process.
-Immigrants into Canada and self-employed individuals or business people bidding for contracts undergo this police records search.
+Immigrants into Canada and self-employed individuals or business people bidding for contracts also must undergo this police records search.

-The employment or volunteer organization must provide an official letter about this procedure to the applicants.
-Some record checks require the use of fingerprints for identity purposes.
-These checks are also called certified criminal record checks and are taken to confirm the identity of the applicant is in the records or not.
+The employer or volunteer organization must provide an official letter about this procedure to the applicants.
+If required, some record checks also use fingerprints for identity purposes.
+These checks are also called certified criminal record checks and are taken to confirm the identity of the applicant and whether there is a criminal history.

 Results obtainable under this search include: